Top deal: 6 GB all-network flat rate in the o2 network for effectively 4.57 euros - Breaking Latest News

 The all-network flat rate offer in the Telefónica network is an all-round carefree package with everything you need for a smooth mobile communications experience.
 Thanks to the Internet flat rate, you can surf the high-speed network at up to 50 megabits per second and enjoy fast and reliable Internet for your online activities.
 This is capped at six gigabytes per month.
 If you surf the web from time to time – for example on the way to work – but otherwise have a WLAN network nearby, this is completely sufficient.
 Chatting via WhatsApp, occasionally surfing the Internet and writing e-mails are definitely possible.

 In addition to mobile phone offers, Freenet also has suitable smartphones for mobile phone tariffs.
-A top model is currently the Google Pixel 7a.* The new mid-range smartphone is available for 509.00 euros.
-When you trade in your old smartphone with Freenet, you also save 100.00 euros in addition to the value of the old device.
+A top model for the Telefónica Allnet Flat is currently the Samsung Galaxy A34 5G.* The mid-range smartphone is available there for 249.00 euros instead of 389.00 euros and thus at the previous best price.

-Google Pixel 7a with 128 gigabytes of internal memory 6.1-inch OLED display High-performance Google Tensor G2 processor Dual rear camera 100.00 euro bonus when trading in the old cell phone (in addition to the value of the old device)
+Samsung Galaxy A34 5G with 128 gigabytes of internal memory, 6.6-inch AMOLED display (120 Hertz refresh rate), MediaTek Dimension 1080 processor, triple camera battery with 5,000 mAh

-If you don’t like the offer, you can find more mobile phone tariffs here:
+Both the Allnet flat rate in the Telefónica network and the Samsung Galaxy A34 5G are absolute top offers where you can’t go wrong.
+If these still don’t appeal to you, you can find other mobile phone tariffs here:

 read too